 Before you embark on your trip to the supermarket, educate yourself about the few terms marketers are using these days to promote their products.

-Don’t be fooled by the word ‘organic’ in the packaging, as it means the ingredients were procured organically, but its quality was not necessarily maintained during processing the food.
+Don’t be fooled by the word ‘organic’ in the packaging, as it means the ingredients were procured organically, but their quality was not necessarily maintained during processing the food.

 On the other hand, ‘natural’ means that the ingredients don’t contain a lot of chemical additives and artificial substances.
 It does not necessarily mean that no pesticides were used on the ingredients for farming.